-I’ve had this cute black and white chevron fabric sitting in my stash for awhile now.
+I’ve had this cute black and white Chevron fabric sitting in my stash for a while now.
 I only had one yard, so I didn’t think I could make anything for myself.
-(Actually, I could have squeezed a top out of this since the fabric was around 60 inches wide, but I probably wouldn’t wear a top with chevron stripes running side to side, it is much better suited for my daughter who would look cute no matter what…)
+(Actually, I could have squeezed a top out of this since the fabric was around 60 inches wide, but I probably wouldn’t wear a top with chevron stripes running side to side; it is much better suited for my daughter, who would look cute no matter what, lol)

 I’ve tried explaining to her that a strapless dress wouldn’t stay up!
-I thought this fabric would make a perfect little sundress or tunic top so I made her the next best thing to strapless and added skinny spaghetti straps.
+I thought this fabric would make a perfect little sundress or tunic top, so I made her the next best thing to strapless and added skinny spaghetti straps.